Glossary

 JavaScript / TypeScript hooks is a feature on the Authgear portal that allows you to write custom JavaScript / TypeScript code that will run when a specific event is triggered.
 This works very similar to traditional webhooks except from the fact that it eliminates the need to host your script on an external server.

-Magic link, also known as email link is a type of user authentication method that uses a unique login link that's sent to a user's email instead of a traditional password.
+Magic link, also known as Email Login Link is a type of user authentication method that uses a unique login link that's sent to a user's email instead of a traditional password.

 Multi-factor authentication (MFA)

-Multi-factor authentication or short MFA is an application security measure that requires users to provide two or more factors to verify that it's them actually trying to access their account.
+Multi-factor authentication, or MFA, is an application security measure that requires users to provide two or more factors to verify that it's them actually trying to access their account.
 For example, when an application requires a user to enter their password (something they know) and an OTP sent to their phone (something they have).

 Non-Blocking Events